zend-server-plugins/Documentation/UIAPI.md

     - The **URL** of the new page.
       In case of an angular implementation, the URL is provided as a path, relative to the base URL of the app.
 Therefore the path "/web-api-client" for instance, will be accessible through "http://localhost:10081/ZendServer/#!/web-api-client"
       In case of a conservative ZF2 way, there's no need to define a URL, the controller and the action will define it automatically.
-    - The **controller name** and the **view template** file.
+    - The **angular controller name** and the **view template** file.
       The name of the controller has to be the same as defined in angular's ```app.controller(<controller name>, <fn>)``` method.
       The view template is a full URL to the template.
     - External **resources** - JS/CSS files.
 The provided resources are loaded when the UI starts.
-      Please keep in mind, that before Zend Server v9.0.1, only JS files could be provided, while CSS files had to be included (using <link ...>) inside the HTML template.
+      Please keep in mind, that before Zend Server v9.0.1, only JS files could be provided, while CSS files had to be included inline (using <link ...>) inside the HTML template.

 - Please note(!)
 Zend Server's UI is built on top of angularJs, therefore it's highly recommended to build new pages using angular methodologies.
 However, there's still an option to write extensions using the conservative way (where HTML code is generated from within PHP).
 In that case, pay attention to the differences in the "navigation" section.
 Instead of "url", "angularController" and "templateUrl", the keys "controller" and "action" should be used.
 Those keys define the corresponding ZF2 action/controller.
-Both cases can be found in [Zend Server skeleton plugin](https://github.com/zend-server-plugins/Skeleton)
+Both cases can be found in [Zend Server skeleton plugin](https://github.com/zend-server-plugins/Skeleton).
+The controller name is the one defined under 'controllers' > 'invokables' section.

 ```
 'navigation' => array(